 My preschool students had the best time with our pumpkin math and engineering challenge!
 In fact, the kiddos are still asking for it to be included during center time.
-I decided it would be fun to add a literacy element to this activity, too.
+I decided it would be fun to add a literacy element to this science and math activity, too.
 So our class Pumpkin Counting Book was born!

 how to make a pumpkin counting book with kids